 Music Mode

-With Music mode, the captured audio is transmitted with a high-quality stream.
-A standard stream is 32kHz/32kbps; music mode increases this to 48kHz/96kbps.
-In addition, turning on music mode enables new processing designed to enhance the captured music.
+Music mode is a new setting for transmitting a high-quality audio stream into a conference.
+With Music mode, the captured audio is transmitted as a high-quality stream.
+A standard stream is 32kHz/32kbps; music mode increases this to 48kHz/96kbps for mono or 48kHz/128kbps for stereo.

 Use cases